spcourse/sp2/20 News/package/10 package.md

 ## Documentation

 Make sure that you document the package in such a way that pydoc can automatically extract the right information.
-The pydoc documentation should look somethin like this:
+The pydoc documentation should look something like this:

     # pydoc functional